alttester/AltTester-Unity-SDK/docs/pages/advanced-usage.md

 ### How to setup port forwarding

-Port forwarding can be set up in two ways:
+Port forwarding can be set up in three ways:
 * through a command line command (using adb / IProxy) or
 * in the test code by using the methods available in AltUnity classes.
+* from AltUnity Tester Editor - Port Forwarding Section

+All methods listed above require that you have ADB or iProxy installed.

+For installing ABD, check `this article <https://developer.android.com/studio/command-line/adb>`_ for more information on ADB.

+For installing iProxy ``brew install libimobiledevice``. _Requires iproxy 2.0.2_

 ```eval_rst
 .. tabs::